Ben’s Coastal Challenge

 The race comprises six daily stages spanning over 244 kilometres with a total of 8,750 metres of vertical gain (nearly the height of Mt Everest), taking the runners over beaches, through mangroves, thick jungles, up and down the coastal mountains, and across waterfalls and mountain rivers…all in our steamy Costa Rican tropical heat.
 A few river crossing are very dangerous (due to strong currents, depth, and even crocodiles) – so a boat is provided to ferry the runners across.
 Sounds like a week to remember?!

-Man in a boat.
+Man in a boat during Coastal Challenge.

 People on riverbank.